bachya/simplisafe-python/README.md

         await system.set_home()
         await system.set_off()

-        # Get the latest values from the system; by default, include both system info
+        # Get the latest values from the system; by default, include a refresh
-        # and sensor info and use cached values (both can be overridden):
+        # of system info and use cached values (both can be overridden):
         await system.update(refresh_location=True, cached=True)